inspatiallabs/inspatial-dev/packages/motion/README.md

 ## 🔍 InSpatial Motion (🟡 Preview)

-InSpatial Motion or InMotion for short is a powerful, universal animation module that brings everything to life with silky-smooth performance across all platforms and environments.
+InSpatial Motion or InMotion for short is a powerful, universal animation module built on AnimeJS core principles and logic which brings everything to life with silky-smooth performance across all platforms and environments.

 ### 👨‍💻 What Can I Do With InSpatial Motion?